engineer0x47/img2ico/README.md

 The maximum size for icons is to be 256 by 256, and 32-bit color.

 PNG files are supported (ARGB 32-bit only due to ICO container format design).
+The compiled EXE only works with files named 0.png or 0.bmp in the EXE directory for now.
+This will change when the command line is fully supported.

 Only one cursor hotspot per file is supported.